crcresearch/ndcmsT3/docs/modules/conda.md

 conda install -n ENVNAME PKGNAME
 ```

-> [!NOTE]
+!!! note
-> If you omit the “-n ENVNAME” portion of code the package will be installed in your current environment.
+    If you omit the "-n ENVNAME" portion of code the package will be installed in your current environment.
 All installs must be executed in a specific conda environment, not the base environment.
-This means that (ENVNAME) must appear to the left of your \[username\].
-This ensures that no base packages are uninstalled, for example pip or python.''
+This means that (ENVNAME) must appear to the left of your [username].
+This ensures that no base packages are uninstalled, for example pip or python.

 When you need to update one of your packages you may use the following update command.